Aldaviva/CSxAPI/Readme.md

 ### Configurations

-You can read and write the value of `xConfiguration` options.
+You can read, write, and listen for changes to the value of `xConfiguration` options.

 #### Get
 ```cs